mdubus/filler/README.md

 ## Algorithm

 On the begining of each turn, a Heat Map is created.
 It represents the Map of the game.
 Values are assigned on each case of the map.
-It starts from the position of the ennemy and is incremented until it reaches one of my pieces or the board edges :
+It starts from the position of the ennemy and is incremented until it reaches the board edges :

 ![alt text](https://github.com/mdubus/filler/blob/master/img/heat-map.png)